RDMA over Converged Ethernet

 DSCP

-A new entry has been added to the RDMA-CM configfs that allows users to select default TOS for RDMA-CM QPs.
-This is useful for users that want to control the TOS field without changing their code.
-Other applications that set the TOS explicitly using the rdma_set_option API will continue to work as expected to override the configfs value.
+configfs that allows users to select a default TOS for RDMA-CM QPs.
+This is useful for users who want to control the TOS field without modifying their source code.

 RoCE LAG is a feature meant for mimicking Ethernet bonding for IB devices and is available for dual port cards only.